Could not include topos theory - contents

-Every Grothendieck pretopology generates a Grothendieck topology.
+Every Grothendieck pretopology generates a genuine Grothendieck topology.
 Different pretopologies may give rise to the same topology.

 An even weaker notion than a Grothendieck pretopology, which also generates a Grothendieck topology, is a coverage.
 A Grothendieck pretopology can be defined as a coverage that also satisfies a couple of extra saturation conditions.
 (Note that it is coverages, not pretopologies, that most directly corresponds to bases of topological spaces.